Tilerphy/LearningAgent/README.md

   Why?
 The reason is in the next Phase.
 Because in some project or produc, we just need to evaluate it and give some report to customer or to ourself, the work is done here.
 But, if your work is to intergrate systems or other agent, you need to step into next Phrases.

-  - Phase 3: Persistent (For Dynamic & Automatic Systems Integration)
+  - Phase 3: Persistent And Drop it(For Dynamic & Automatic Systems Integration)

   Take an assumption: We have a lot of legacy systems, legacy endpoints, legacy APIs, new Agents.
 Then we got a new Customer Requirement to Create an API.
 After thinking and talking about the requirement, we found that we just need to combine some of we have, then we can complete the job.